pranjalg13/Jumbotail_Expense_Tracker/README.md

   - Method 2: Removing the due based of repayment date
 - Dividing the code into separate modules as applicable.
 (Modularity)

+### Assumptions

+- The repayment is only based on two method/algorithm as stated above.
+In this no need to specify the person to whom the amount needs to be paid
+- Users are register only based on their email.

 ### How to Run

 ```